 A parent capacity order is a new order that can be made by the Children’s Court.
 It requires a parent to participate in a parent capacity program, service, course, therapy or treatment aimed at enhancing their parenting skills to reduce the risk of harm to their child.

-The Children’s Court may make a parent capacity order when FACS has clearly identified:
+The Children’s Court may make a parent capacity order when DCJ has clearly identified:

 - an issue with the parent or primary caregiver’s ability to care for a child or young person